ERGONOMIC KEYBOARD

 LASER PRINTER

-laser printer is a common type of computer printer that rapidly produces high quality text and graphics on plain paper.
+A laser printer is a common type of computer printer that rapidly produces high quality text and graphics on plain paper.
 As with digital photocopiers and multifunction printers (MFPs), laser printers employ a xerographic printing process, but differ from analog photocopiers in that the image is produced by the direct scanning of a laser beam across the printer's photoreceptor.

 MAGNETIC-INK CHARACTER RECOGNITION